rahul003/hudl/README.md

 It supports
 - Executing commands on a cluster of machines
 - Executing commands in the background
-- Copying files/folders to all machines
+- Copying files/folders to all machines using rsync
 - Executing a script on a cluster of machines (copy + execute)

 ## Options